MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-C-Federal-Hazardous-Substances-Act-Regulations/part-1500-Hazardous-Substances-Articles-Administration-Enforcement-Regulations/section-1500.121.md

 (ii) Where, pursuant to a regulation issued under section 3(b) of the Act, the label of a hazardous substance requires the word “poison” instead of a signal word, the word, “POISON” shall appear in capital letters on the principal display panel, together with the statement(s) of the principal hazard.
 Certain substances for which the word “poison” is required instead of any signal word are listed in § 1500.129.

-(c) *Conspicuousness - type size and style.* To satisfy the requirement that cautionary labeling statements under the Act be conspicuous and legible, such statements shall conform to the following requirements:
+(c) *Conspicuousness—type size and style.* To satisfy the requirement that cautionary labeling statements under the Act be conspicuous and legible, such statements shall conform to the following requirements:

 (1) *Area of principal display panel.* The area of the principal display panel is the area of the side or surface of the immediate container, or of the side or surface of any outer container or wrapping, that bears the labeling designed to be most prominently displayed, shown, presented, or examined under conditions of retail sale.
 This area is not limited to the portion of the surface covered with labeling; rather, it includes the entire surface.
 Flanges at the tops and bottoms of cans, conical shoulders of cans, handles, and shoulders and necks of bottles and jars are excluded in measuring the area.
 For the purposes of determining the proper type size for cautionary labeling, the area of the principal display panel (or other panel bearing cautionary labeling, under paragraph (c)(2)(ii) of this section) is to be computed as follows: